Trusted WordPress tutorials, when you need them most.

 (Source: OptinMonster)

-Adding a form to your contact page is the most convenient way for users to send you a message.
-However, adding alternate ways to contact can help users decide what works best for them.
+Adding a form to your contact page makes it easy for users to send you a message.
+However, offering other contact options can help users choose what works best for them.

 5. Add Social Media Profiles

-You can add social media buttons to your contact form page as an alternate way for users to contact you.
+So, you can add social media buttons to your contact form page as an alternative way for users to contact you.

 Add links to your social media profiles